-My studio is located on Onondaga Hill, a few miles southwest of Syracuse.
-I teach Mondays, Tuesdays, Wednesdays, and Thursdays, afternoons into the evenings.
+My studio is located in Syracuse, NY.
+I teach Monday -Friday, mid afternoon into the early evenings.
 I’m available for fiddle and mandolin lessons and accept beginning through advanced students.
 All ages are welcome.

 I teach several different fiddle styles including the various Celtic styles and bluegrass.
 I also teach rock, jazz, and blues improvisation.
 The violin can lead or accompany any style of music.
 My approach is to help students play whatever style of music they are interested in with emphasis on proper posture and technique.

 I recommend that students study weekly.
 If that is the case, lessons are scheduled so that we meet the same day and time each week.
-Studying every other week, etc. is also possible.
 Fiddling is an aural tradition.
 That being said, I teach mostly by ear.
-We’ll developed what I like to call “ear-hand coordination.”
+We’ll develope what I like to call “ear-hand coordination.”
 I ask that you bring a recording device (smart phones work great) to every lesson.
 This enables me to record tunes and exercises for you.
-Bringing your recording device is almost as important as bringing your fiddle.
+Bringing your recording device is almost as important as bringing your fiddle!

 Speaking of fiddles, if you are a beginner, it is not important that you have a beautiful sounding or looking violin.
 What is crucial though, is that you have a violin that is set up properly.
 DON’T buy a $49.99 fiddle on eBay because chances are, it is junk.
 If you need to purchase a fiddle, I recommend Hosmer Violins in Syracuse or MacBlane Stringed Instruments in Preble.
 Expect to pay around $600 for an “outfit” which will consist of a fiddle, case, and bow.
 Another option is to rent a fiddle.

 As for payment, I charge monthly.
-Lessons are prepaid in advance during the first week of the month.
+Lessons are prepaid in advance during the first week of the month via Venmo, check or cash.
 I offer make ups for missed lessons but have a 24 hour cancellation policy.
 Knowing 24 hours out that you will not make your lesson allows me to fill your spot.
 Not knowing does not.
 I will of course make up a lesson should I need to cancel.

 I am available for workshops and camps.
 Feel free to contact me with any questions you may have.